heavyai/ibis-heavyai/docs/heavyai.rst

 .. note::

-   OmniSciDB backend support OmniSciDB version greater than or equals to `5.3.0`.
+   HeavyDB backend support HeavyDB version greater than or equals to `5.3.0`.

-.. _api.omniscidb:
+.. _api.heavyai:

 API
 ===
-.. currentmodule:: ibis.backends.omniscidb
+.. currentmodule:: ibis.backends.heavyai

-The OmniSciDB client is accessible through the ``ibis.omniscidb`` namespace.
+The HeavyDB client is accessible through the ``ibis.heavyai`` namespace.

-Use ``ibis.omniscidb.connect`` to create a client.
+Use ``ibis.heavyai.connect`` to create a client.

 .. autosummary::
    :toctree: ../generated/